neondatabase/website/content/docs/get-started-with-neon/get-started-branching.md

 To create a branch:

-1. On the Neon Console, select the Neon project that you want to branch from.
+1. On the Neon Console, select a Neon project.
 2. Select the **Branches** tab.
 3. Click **New Branch** to open the branch creation dialog.
 ![Create branch dialog](./images/create_branch.png)